FOREX-Euro falters after brief rally, mood brittle

 By Antoni Slodkowski

-TOKYO, Oct 5 The euro faltered on Wednesday as macro funds and Tokyo exporters piled pressure on it by taking profits after an overnight rally, but charts suggested recent heavy selling could ease for now.
+TOKYO, Oct 5 The euro faltered on Wednesday, edging back towards a 10-month low as macro funds and Tokyo exporters piled pressure on the currency by taking profits after an overnight rally.

+Chart levels suggested, however, that recent heavy selling could ease for the time being.

-Investors were sceptical even though European finance ministers agreed on Tuesday to safeguard their banks from the debt crisis with more doubts emerging whether a planned second bailout for Greece would go ahead.
+European finance ministers agreed on Tuesday to safeguard their banks as doubts grew about whether a planned second bailout package for debt-ridden Greece would go ahead.

-Underscoring the fragility of risk sentiment, Asian bourses failed to take their cue from a late rally on Wall Street, prompting macro funds to continue unwinding positions funded in dollars and yen.
+Underscoring the fragility of risk sentiment, Asian bourses failed to take cues from a late rally on Wall Street, prompting macro funds to continue unwinding positions funded in the dollar and yen.

-Soma suggested that despite the heavy selling, a brief corrective rally in the euro to around $1.34 could not be ruled out after the currency bounced on Tuesday from levels which, had they been breached, would have signalled an acceleration of its decline.
+Soma suggested that despite the heavy selling, a brief corrective rally in the euro to around $1.34 could not be ruled out after the currency on Tuesday bounced from levels, which, had they been breached, would have signaled an acceleration of its decline.

 "The long-term downtrend is clearly unchanged, but the euro's fall has been interrupted by rounds of short-covering and we may see some of that later in the day," Soma said.